Can I expect to get crew for all aspects of production?

 It is possible to film during Ramadan however there are many restrictions that you should be aware of.
 Eating, drinking and smoking are all forbidden in public during daylight hours.
 This is a strict rule and punishable by law.
 Even the drinking of water in public is strictly forbidden and local organizations operate within reduced hours.
 Again, our advice would be to avoid it if possible.

 How restricted is the Internet in Dubai?

 You will quite often see a ‘site blocked’ message from your provider if the content you are trying to view has material that is against Islam and the security of the UAE.
 In that respect, there are more restrictions than in the rest of the world however none more than a ‘safe search’ mode.

 My film contains nudity scenes in private settings, will it be ok to shoot?

 How do I prevent the sand from getting into my equipment?

 There is no real way to prevent this when filming in certain areas or conditions.
-Equipment needs to be cleaned and checked every night in Dubai as a result.
+Equipment needs to be protected accordingly and cleaned and checked every night after use.